PalpAid: Multimodal Pneumatic Tactile Sensor for Tissue Palpation: Methods

 \subsection{Bench Testing Protocols}

-Under a zero-load condition, the dimension of the palpator depends on the internal air pressure.
-We assessed the effect of valve opening time on internal pressure and palpator height.
-The height was measured from the base of the palpator tip with a digital caliper.
-The pressure values were measured after 10 seconds of inflation.
-The trials were repeated 3 times at room temperature and pressure.
-Valve opening time ($40$~ms - $70$~ms) was chosen experimentally as a reasonable functional range for palpation experiments to keep the corresponding height between $3$~mm - $5$~mm (\cref{fig:pressure_stability} a).
-A palpator height of approximately $4$~mm was chosen as a consistent initial condition for experiments performed downstream.
+Under a zero-load condition, the dimension of the palpator depends on internal air pressure.
+We assessed the effect of valve opening time on internal pressure and palpator height with height measured from the base of palpator tip.
+Pressure values were measured after 10 seconds of inflation.
+Trials were repeated (n=3) at room temperature and pressure.
+Valve opening time ($40$~ms - $70$~ms) was chosen experimentally as a reasonable functional range to maintain corresponding palpator height between $3$~mm - $5$~mm (\cref{fig:pressure_stability}a).
+A palpator height of $\sim4$~mm was chosen as the initial condition for experiments performed downstream.
+After one full experimental cycle, the palpator (cap) was easily replaced.